Remy Ma: Legal issues

-Controversies
+Feuds

 Foxy Brown

 A beef between Remy Ma and Foxy Brown originated in August 2004, when an interviewer noted to Remy: "Right now, it's a lack of female rappers in the game.
 Foxy don't got anything going on," Remy Ma responded: "How do I feel about them?
 Stay wherever they at, don't drop a song, don't do nothing, let me be the only one.
 I'm having so much fun.
 I hope they never come out.
 Nah, I wish everyone the best of luck.
 Just don't drop when I drop.
 That's all I got to say.
 Matter of fact, just don't drop at all.
 It'll even be better."
 In September 2004, Remy recalled that after a rap battle with Lady Luck at Fight Klub, her refusal to "show some type of seniority or respect" to Brown became one of the building blocks in the feud.
 Remy also recalled that during the incident the two were arguing over a future rap battle, where Brown declined and allegedly stated, "What?
 A battle?
 That's for beginners.
 We sell records in Brooklyn!"
 Remy dissed the rapper, responding, "When the last time you sold a record?
 Get the fuck out of here.
 I'd rather be a beginner that's on fire than be a washed-up veteran.
 Are you fucking serious?
 Don't try to degrade what I do."
 Remy additionally revealed that a prize of over $200,000 was offered to whoever won the rap battle.

 Another building block to the feud was Remy's recollection of her and Brown coincidentally being interviewed at the same events either "before or after" each other, where she would catch wind of Brown "subliminally" dissing her by making statements like: "I've been doing this for years.
 These new chicks, they('re) not on (my level)."
 In another event, specifically a Baby Phat after-party, Foxy Brown intentionally tried to bump into Remy.
 The occurrence resulted in strands of Brown's weave getting caught in Remy's bracelet, causing Remy to snatch her wrist back and yank out the strands.
 Remy recalled that Brown in response "kept it moving (despite a scuffle) she had with "regular" girls in a bathroom (over cutting in line)."